thomhastings/bt5-scripts/README.txt

     ./get-figlet.sh
     ./get-wordlists.sh
     ./get-scripts.sh
+    it then installs Yakuake and Dropbox, downloads a handful of wallpapers, does some ballin' customizations of GRUB and BootSplash, runs
+    ./get-audacious.sh
-    It then installs Yakuake and Dropbox, then starts a Back|Track update script.
+    and then starts a Back|Track update script.

 fix-rtl8187.sh

     This script follows commands easily found on-line to get the RTL8187 driver working (Alfa AWUS036H)

+get-audacious.sh

+    This script installs my favourite media player, installs my favourite skins for said player, and creates a shortcut to my favourite stream.

 get-bt5-repos.sh